Do you have a strategy in place for creating industry leading blog content?

 Its simplicity is what makes it one of my favorite tools.
 Combine this with top-notch results and you have something that you can rely on every day of the week.

-The first step is simple: enter any topic into the search engine bar.
+The first step is simple: enter any keyword into the box and click “search.”
 For the sake of this experiment, let’s assume you want to create a blog post around the keyword “weight loss.”